sintefmath/JutulDarcy.jl/README.md

 # Additional examples and further reading

-The [documentation](https://sintefmath.github.io/JutulDarcy.jl/dev/) is still work in progress, but contains a fair bit of useful information.
+The [documentation](https://sintefmath.github.io/JutulDarcy.jl/dev/) is the main source of information, [including published versions of the examples](https://sintefmath.github.io/JutulDarcy.jl/dev/examples/introduction/wells_intro).
 In addition, see the [examples](https://github.com/sintefmath/JutulDarcy.jl/tree/main/examples) folder for more information.
 Some functionality is also demonstrated in the [tests](https://github.com/sintefmath/JutulDarcy.jl/tree/main/test).

 *Internals and undocumented functions are subject to change at this time.
 However, the main interface for the reservoir simulator itself seen in the examples should be fairly stable.*